 When computing the variance or standard deviation (SD) of a whole population, the denominator would be N instead of N-1.
 The variance of a sample from a population is always a little bit larger, because the denominator is a little bit smaller.
-There are theoretical reasons for this having to do with degrees of freedom; we will chalk it up to a "weird statistics thing".
+There are theoretical reasons for this having to do with degrees of freedom; we will chalk it up to a "weird statistics thing" (it is actually a correction that turns the SD into an unbiased estimate).